Tuesday, July 2, 2024

 "Well, la-dee-dah."
 John and Mark were childhood friends.
 Sometimes they were rivals.

-"The aurora occur over the poles after a charged particles from the sun collide with atoms in the upper atmosphere riding the Earth's magnetic fields."
+"The aurora occurs over the poles after a charged particles from the sun collide with atoms in the upper atmosphere riding the Earth's magnetic fields."

 "They taught you that in Boy Scouts?"
-I was a Star Scout with merit badges in marksmanship and canoeing"They taught you that in Boy Scouts?"
 I had been a Star Scout with merit badges in marksmanship and canoeing, but suddenly understood that Mark's universe was bigger than I had imagined for a mechanic at a Wollaston Beach garage.

 "No, I was into the Space Race.
 I watched every televised launch from Cape Canaveral I read everything about the stars.
 The Algonquins called the Northern Lights the 'dance of the spirits'."